vk2122/Hands-On-with-Flutter/README.md

 * To-Do List App: Create a simple to-do list app with basic UI elements such as lists, buttons, and text input fields.
 Implement basic functionalities like adding, editing, and deleting tasks.

+* Quotes Generator App: Design an app that generates random quotes using ZenQuotes API and displays them in a interactive way.

 * Weather App: Create a weather app that displays current weather conditions, forecasts, and weather-related information using a free weather API.
 Implement features like location-based weather data, weather animations, and customizable weather alerts.

 * Movie Review App: Design a movie review app that allows users to browse and search for movies, view movie details, and read and write reviews using a free movie database API.
 Implement features like movie recommendations, user ratings, and reviews.

 * News Reader App: Create a news reader app that fetches news articles from free news APIs, categorizes them based on topics or sources, and provides a clean and user-friendly reading experience.
 Implement features like bookmarking articles, offline reading, and personalized news recommendations.

-* Random Joke & Quotes Generator App: Design an app that generates random jokes using a free joke API and displays them in a fun and interactive way.
-Implement features like joke sharing, joke categories, and favorite joke saving.

 * Pet Finder App: Create an app that helps users find adoptable pets from local animal shelters or rescues using a free pet adoption API.
 Implement features like pet search filters, pet profiles with images and descriptions, and adoption application submission.